Villa de Leyva

 All roads from Mongui lead up, into the mountains.
 Not very long ago, travelers would arrive in town wanting to explore the paramo.
 But trying to find a guide or information on the paramo was an organizational chore.

 Then, 3 years ago, the village government organized a tourist promotion office, put out a glossy magazine and started offering tourist information on the village, its sites and the surrounding mountains and paramos.
-Some of the local mountain guides got together and formed a cooperative establishing an office right on the main plaza. it is opened from early morning to late evening.
+Some of the local mountain guides got together and formed a cooperative establishing an office right on the main plaza.
+It is open from early morning to late evening.
 They organize guided tours of the surrounding paramos.

 Guided Tours of the Paramo